simonswu23/Scripts/README.md

 Difficulty Mod for Pokemon Rejuvenation v13.5.6

+# NOTE:
+Development for this iteration of the mod will be discontinued.
+SWuMod will be remade with gen 9 assets, thank you for your support!

 # Instructions
 - Please make sure your version is compatible with this mod (v13.5.6)
 - The mod may be loaded from any map